sebastiendfortier/cmcdict/README.md

 # Test package with Python 3.13
 make test-py313

-# Test with both Python versions
+# Test with all Python versions
-make test-both
+make test-all

 # Clean all build artifacts
 make clean